dairedo7/Modern-Web-Shop-E-commerce/README.md

-The cutting-edge web shop project presents a remarkable e-commerce platform built with React, Commerce.js backend API, and Stripe payment gateway integration.
+This web shop project presents e-commerce platform built with React, Commerce.js backend API, and Stripe payment gateway integration.
 This web-shop provides a sleek, intuitive, and secure online shopping experience.

 Utilizing the power of React, I have crafted a responsive and dynamic user interface that provides seamless navigation and a delightful shopping journey.
 Material-UI icons, core components, and styled components such as InputLabel, Select, Button, Grid, MenuItem, Typography, Divider, and Grid ensures consistent, nice design across the entire platform.